Unit 4: Systems of Particles and Linear Momentum

 Summing over all particles makes the internal forces cancel in pairs (Newton’s 3rd law), leaving only external forces:

-Interpretation: the COM accelerates exactly as if the entire mass M were a single particle experiencing only the net external force.
+Interpretation: the COM accelerates exactly as if the entire mass were a single particle experiencing only the net external force.

 This immediately gives useful qualitative statements: